Programming in Finance and Economics I

 10% participation in online tutorials

-- Grading is based on the correctness of the results, programming style
+- Grading is based on the correctness of the results and on programming style

-- If students require help or automatic feedback, a small deduction in points is performed
+- At each subsequent submission, a small deduction in points is performed

 - Grading is based on four criteria: